danieljpgo/menu/README.md

 > Note: This project has several libraries and implementations that came with the starter [Remix Indie Stack](https://github.com/remix-run/indie-stack)

+The main function is to calculate the quantity and type of ingredients needed to create recipes in the selected menu of recipes, facilitating the grocery process.

 ## Demo

 A demo a progressive enhancement experience.